rtw/npm-coinspot-api/README.md

 ## Credit
 This package is a fork of [Martin Wheeler](https://github.com/martinwheeler/npm-coinspot-api)'s.
-This README and the respotiory description were modelled after the [CoinGecko API Client for Node.js](https://github.com/miscavage/CoinGecko-API)
+This README and the repository description were modelled after the [CoinGecko API Client for Node.js](https://github.com/miscavage/CoinGecko-API)